Skip to Content

 Aside from learning about the city’s past in the historic university town, you can really get a feel of the city and culture by exploring the charming cobblestone streets of the Altstadt (Old Town) where you’ll find market squares, shops and boutiques, and many cafes and restaurants.

-The city is also surrounded by amazing natural landscapes with the Neckar river flowing through it and the Odenwald mountain range in the distance.
+The city is also surrounded by amazing natural landscapes with the Neckar River flowing through it and the Odenwald mountain range in the distance.
 You can go on a boat tour, take easy hikes in the nearby hills or go on peaceful strolls in the forests.
 Some of my favorite memories of Heidelberg are the walks I took on the Philosophenweg (Philosopher’s Way) with a friend who lived there.
 So peaceful and beautiful!

 Heidelberg also hosts several events and festivals throughout the year like the Heidelberg Spring Music Festival (Heidelberger Frühling), the Castle Illuminations, and the Heidelberg Christmas Market.